How to Sew an Easy Tooth Fairy Pillow (Free Pattern)

 Ready for the tooth fairy!

 Losing teeth can be a scary prospect for kids.
-Mine have asked a bazillion questions about the whole process.
-My gums actually start hurting just talking about it!
+Mine had asked a bazillion questions about the whole process.
+My gums actually started hurting just talking about it!

 I figure having a brand new tooth fairy pillow makes the process a little more exciting.
-My boys have slept with their new pillows every night since I made them.
-I’m getting giddy about watching their reactions after the first tooth fairy visit…
+My boys slept with their new pillows every night after I made them.
+It made me giddy about watching their reactions after the first tooth fairy visit…

 I hope you’ll enjoy making your very own tooth fairy pillow for boys or girls!